WOMEN WAR & PEACE DIRECTORY (CLICK TO VIEW):

 Tell Them Our Names Short Film

-As part of the project Smashing Times launched a short film Tell Them Our Names directed by Mary Moynihan, edited by Mark Quinn, High Wire Ltd and scripted by Paul Kennedy, Fiona Bawn Thompson and Mary Moynihan from a devising process with the cast consisting of Fiona Bawn Thompson, Romana Testacecca, Raymond Keane, Margaret Toomey, Mary Moynihan and Ella Brady.
-The film features re-imagined moments from the lives of powerful women during WWII.
+The short film Tell Them Our Names is directed by Mary Moynihan, edited by Mark Quinn, High Wire Ltd and scripted by Paul Kennedy, Fiona Bawn Thompson and Mary Moynihan from a devising process with the cast.
+The cast are Fiona Bawn Thompson, Romana Testacecca, Raymond Keane, Margaret Toomey, Mary Moynihan and Ella Brady.

 - Director: Mary Moynihan